Mental Health & Overdose Awareness

 Reach Out

-We are not professionals or doctors but simply independent advocates with lived experiences whose goals are to help improve, Reach Out to those with mental health illnesses and substance addiction.
+We are not professionals or doctors but simply independent advocates with lived experiences whose goals are to help improve your life.
+We are here to Reach Out to those with mental health illnesses and substance addiction.
 We care about your wellbeing and want to prevent overdose deaths from happening.
-We have information that can help you find help and resources to support you.
+We have information that can help you find, help, support, and provide resources to support you.
+There is all types of mental health conditions that you can reach out and get help for.
+There is all types of substances that you can find help for.
+Don’t wait.
+Get information about it immediately.
+This is your life you are talking about.

 Mental Health Tips are important for Mental Health